* U.S. nonfarm payrolls surprisingly weak in December

 * China exports miss forecasts, but imports up strongly

 * Gold gains while dollar edges down

-NEW YORK, Jan 10 (Reuters) - U.S. government debt prices jumped while the dollar fell on Friday as weaker-than-expected jobs growth in December cast some doubt on the U.S. economic outlook.
+NEW YORK, Jan 10 U.S. government debt prices jumped while the dollar and the S&P 500 dipped on Friday as weaker-than-expected jobs growth in December cast some doubt on the U.S. economic outlook.

-Analysts said the setback in jobs was affected by unusually cold weather and was likely to be temporary, though it was enough to raise some questions about the next move from the Federal Reserve.
+Analysts said the setback was affected by unusually cold weather and was likely to be temporary, though it was enough to raise some questions about the next move from the Federal Reserve.